 For more information about using Filters, please see our documentation.

 Using the Halo API to find vulnerable servers

-Since this is a recently-released vulnerability, you’ll want to run a fresh scan on your servers from the Servers tab within the Environment section, or run the script that was posted on GitHub to launch new scans across all servers.
+Since this is a recently-released vulnerability, you’ll want to run a fresh scan on your servers from the Servers tab within the Environment section.

 Once your scans have completed, make this simple call: